YUZHIGUIYI/D3D12Wrapper/README.md

 cmake -B build
 cmake --build build --config=Release
 ```
-Thirdly, copy the compiled `d3d12.dll` dynamic library to any program startup path, then launch the application that uses d3d12 api, d3d12 api invokes will be hooked safely.
+Thirdly, copy the compiled `d3d12.dll`, `dxgi.dll` and `d3d12_tracer.dll` dynamic library to any program startup path, then launch the application, d3d12 api and dxgi api invocations will be hooked safely.

 ## Dependencies
 The following third-party libraries are used: